hasadna/Open-Subs/docs/dev/source/env.rst

 make sure to run your local open knesset on https by using manage.py runsslserver

+Important! - you will need to approve security exception to allow running on https - this is OK, you are running locally..

+Be sure to add an exception for your local open knesset by going to https://localhost:8000/ and approving the exception

 Setting up for testing on facebook
 ==================================